-Andrew will be a guest artist this summer at the International Women’s Brass Conference in Tempe, Arizona, as well as a presenter at the College Band Directors National Association Athletic Band Symposium in Seattle, Washington.
-Previously, Andrew was a featured soloist at the Asociación Española de Tubas y Bombardinos Regional Conference in Madrid, Spain.
-Previously, Andrew Hermann J. Abs Chamber Music Hall at the Beethoven-Haus in Bonn, Germany, as well as a featured soloist with the Sandhills Wind Symphony at the Kaiserasall im Kurfürstliuchen Schloss Mainz, located in the Kaiser’s Palace, and the Mittelrhein Music Festival in Koblenz, Germany.
+Recently, Andrew was a guest artist this summer at the International Women’s Brass Conference in Tempe, Arizona, as well as a presenter at the College Band Directors National Association Athletic Band Symposium in Seattle, Washington.
+Previously, Andrew was a featured soloist at the Asociación Española de Tubas y Bombardinos Regional Conference in Madrid, Spain, Andrew Hermann J. Abs Chamber Music Hall at the Beethoven-Haus in Bonn, Germany, as well as a featured soloist with the Sandhills Wind Symphony at the Kaiserasall im Kurfürstliuchen Schloss Mainz, located in the Kaiser’s Palace, and the Mittelrhein Music Festival in Koblenz, Germany.

 Additional solo performances include Artist Performance Series at Campbell University, Guest Artist Recitals at Winthrop University, Brandon University, UNC Pembroke, The North Carolina Trombone Festival, and at the 2018 Southeast Regional Tuba Euphonium Conference in Tallahassee, Florida.
 Andrew has been a featured soloist with the Triangle Youth Brass Band, Triangle Youth Academy Brass Band, The Watson Band, Triangle Brass Band, UNCG Jazz Ensemble, Syracuse University Brass Ensemble, and the UNC Greensboro University Band.